Abigail’s Party (1977) dir. Mike Leigh

 w/ Brittany Murphy, Toni Collette, Mary Beth Hurt, Marcia Gay Harden, Rose Byrne, Piper Laurie, Nick Searcy, Kerry Washington, Bruce Davison, Mary Steenburgen, Giovanni Ribisi, Josh Brolin, James Franco

-Moncrieff presents us not with murder mystery or crime drama but a character study of the darkest kind.
+Karen Moncrieff presents us not with murder mystery or crime drama but a character study of the darkest kind.
 Each ‘chapter’ focuses on different persons whose lives are affected by the vicious killing of a young prostitute.
-Collette’s character discovers the mutilated body in a field near the home she shares with her domineering mother (Laurie’s most grotesque role since Carrie).
-Byrne is a coroner who suspects the victim may be her long-missing sister.
-Hurt brings real depth to the killer’s wife who becomes suspicious.
-Harden’s portrayal of the victim’s mom is emotional yet restrained, tangled yet accessible—she got tears out of me that I didn’t anticipate.
+Toni Collette’s character discovers the mutilated body in a field near the home she shares with her domineering mother (Piper Laurie’s most grotesque role since Carrie).
+Rose Byrne is a coroner who suspects the victim may be her long-missing sister.
+Mary Beth Hurt brings real depth to the killer’s wife who becomes suspicious.
+Marcia Gay Harden’s portrayal of the victim’s mom is emotional yet restrained, tangled yet accessible—she got tears out of me that I didn’t anticipate.
 Only in the film’s conclusion do we go back, to the eve of the murder, to meet the victim herself.
 The role carries the weight of the entire movie and Brittany Murphy delivers with every fiber of her talent.
 In 2009, Murphy died suddenly and mysteriously at the age of 32.
 Underdog in Clueless (1995), bulimic cutter in Girl, Interrupted (1999), and voice of Luanne on King of the Hill (1997-2009), she’s greatly missed.

 The Driver’s Seat a/k/a Identikit (1974)